-- Review the compliance to the requirements under Payment and Settlement Systems Act, 2007 and Regulations made thereunder. - Review the compliance to the requirements under the Companies Act, 2013 and rules framed thereunder. - Review the compliance to directions issued by RBI from time to time.
-Monitor the compliance of recommendations arising out of inspection carried out by RBI. - Any other matter as may be specified by the Board / RBI from time to time.
+- Review the compliance to the requirements under Payment and Settlement Systems Act, 2007 and Regulations made thereunder. - Review the compliance to the requirements under the Companies Act, 2013 and rules framed thereunder. - Review the compliance to directions issued by RBI and any other regulatory, statutory and Government authorities from time to time.

+Monitor the compliance of recommendations arising out of inspection carried out by RBI.

+Any other matter as may be specified by the Board / RBI from time to time.